axkibe/plotle/INSTALL.md

 * Register your admin user with your invite code.
 The admin user is the only one who can edit the "welcome" space.

 * Done!

+Note that http://localhost:8833/devel.html serves a non-compressed version of the shell, useful for debugging.
+This one is also not cached so that always the newest version on disc will be delivered.